Dan-Kipkosgei-Kogei/Multiple-Linear-Regression-in-STATA/README.md

 The method used to find these coefficient estimates relies on matrix algebra.

-## Application Of MLR in Modeling Student Academic Performance in R
+## Application Of MLR in Modeling Student Academic Performance in STATA

 This work utilized the secondary data from Kaggle with a sample size of n=10,000.